SCP207/Event_Helper/README.md

 11. Allows you to locate the amount of a dropped items

 12. Allows you to prevent people from picking up specific items

+13. Allows you to reset all commands in the plugin to their default states

 ## Permissions:
 **Note:** They may repeat, but the numbers corrospond to the command